Dorianhgn/ML_FRI_Dorian/README.md

 # ML_FRI_Dorian

-This is my github page for my ML FRI assignments
+This is my github page for my ML FRI assignments.

-to install packages, just install idk, hugginface transformers or just ISLP with [all] so it will install everything useful for you.
-Check with ChatGPT
+We went through a lot of ML algorithms, that we made from scratch.
+I tried to optimize with parallel computing, GPU computing.

+My favorite assignment (Week 7-8) was making a CNN from scratch using Pytorch to classify Fashion-MNIST.